conlin-matt/SurfRCaT/docs/extensions.md

 '''

-## Other potential applications ##
+# Other potential applications #
 The facilities within SurfRCaT may be useful for applications that it was not specifically designed for.
 These could include:
-1) Extraction of frames from any video at a user specified rate.
+### Extraction of frames from any video at a user specified rate ###

 To do this for any video, simply invoke the tool, choose the 'Rectify images' option in the first window and input the video file and save directory in the Step 1 box.
 This will open the video decimator window where you can specify the decimation rate.
 You can repeat this process for as many video as you want.

 Alternatively, to do this programmatically in Python for 2 frames/second you can run:

 ```python
 import SurfRCaT